compstruct/fusion-timeloop-model/README.md

 ## Requirements

-The simulator is based on Timeloop.
-Please install Timeloop and Accelergy using the guidelines provided on their website.
+The simulator is based on [Timeloop](https://github.com/NVlabs/timeloop).
+Please install [Timeloop](https://github.com/NVlabs/timeloop) and [Accelergy](https://github.com/Accelergy-Project/accelergy) using the guidelines provided on their pages.

 You also need TensorFlow version 2.3.0 installed.
 Lastly, you will need Pandas and Numpy.